 Yuma Regional Medical Center Changes Visitor Guidelines During Flu Season

-(January 11, 2013 – Yuma, AZ) Yuma Regional Medical Center (YRMC) is experiencing high patient volumes, which is normal during this time of year because of Yuma’s winter visitor population and it being peak flu season.
-However, to protect patients, families and staff from unnecessary exposure to the flu virus, YRMC is changing its guidelines for those who visit patients during flu season.
-Effective immediately, people under the age of 18 will not be permitted in patient care and waiting areas during flu season.
-You may be asked for identification.
-An exception will be made for anyone under 18 who is the parent of a patient or person receiving services.
-YRMC is also asking people over the age of 18 who are experiencing the following symptoms not to visit patients:
+(January 22, 2014 – Yuma, AZ) Yuma Regional Medical Center (YRMC) is currently experiencing high patient volumes.
+This is a typical situation in January and February as it is peak flu season and Yuma sees an influx in population from winter visitors during these months.
+To protect patients, families and staff from unnecessary exposure to the flu virus, YRMC is changing its guidelines to affect those visiting patients during flu season.
+Effective immediately people under the age of 18 will not be permitted in patient care and waiting areas during flu season.
+Visitors may be asked for identification.
+An exception will be made for anyone under 18 who is a patient's parent or for persons receiving services.
+YRMC is also asking that individuals over the age of 18 not to visit patients if they are experiencing:

 Nausea, vomiting or diarrhea

 Feel as if you might have the flu

 "Flu" refers to illness caused by a number of different influenza viruses including A, B, C and H1N1.
 It can cause a range of symptoms, such as the ones listed above, and effects range from mild to severe.
 Most healthy people recover from the flu without problems, but certain people are at greater risk for serious complications.
 This includes older people, young children, pregnant women and people with certain health conditions (such as asthma, diabetes or heart disease), and persons who live in facilities like nursing homes.